iL‒CURRENT

 About the person

-Prof. Dr. Haikun Liu heads the Department of Molecular Neurogenetics at DKFZ in Heidelberg.
+Prof. Dr. Haikun Liu heads department of Molecular Neurogenetics at DKFZ in Heidelberg.
 His lab looks for cures for glioblastoma, and he is the scientific founder of AIPTO.

 Engineering Next-Generation Platforms for Disease Modeling and Drug Screening